Melanocortin 4 receptor: Clinical significance

 There is limited treatment options for the most common form of monogenic obesity, MC4R mutations symptoms can be treated with a Glucagon-like Peptide-1 Receptor Agonist liraglutide which cause weight loss by reducing appetite.
 They found that the effects of liraglutide 3.0 mg daily for 16 weeks causes weight reducing and glucose lowering and may be relevant treatment in the most common form of monogenic obesity.

 Interactions

 The MC_{4} receptor has been shown to be activated by peptide hormones encoded by proopiomelanocortin (POMC).
 POMC is a precursor peptide pro-hormone which is cleaved into several other peptide hormones.
 All of the endogenous ligands of MC_{4} are produced by cleaving this one precursor peptide.
 These endogenous agonists include α-MSH, β-MSH, γ-MSH, and ACTH.

-Ca(2+) as a cofactor for ligand binding

-GPCRs can bind a wide variety of extracellular ligands including physiological cations.
-Biological and pharmacological studies have previously implicated both Zn(2+) and Ca(2+) in the function of multiple members of the melanocortin receptor family.
-There is Ca(2+) in the agonist-bound structure.
-The researches hypothesize that Ca(2+) stabilizes the ligand-binding pocket and functions as an endogenous cofactor for the binding of α-MSH to MC_{4} receptor.
-Ca(2+) is likely to bind when the receptor is exposed to extracellular Ca(2+) concentrations (~1.2 mM in the extracellular space of the central nervous system) but might not be bound intracellularly (Ca(2+) concentration: 100 nm), thus suggesting a potential regulatory role for Ca(2+) in α-MSH–binding dynamics.

-Signaling along the phospholipase C pathway can significantly raise the intracellular Ca(2+) concentration, and this may constitute positive feedback from signaling of MC_{4} receptor or other receptors that result in Ca(2+) flux.
-This discovery highlights the plasticity and multipronged regulation and control of this receptor and will aid in next-generation structure-based drug design of therapeutics for MC4R-related obesity.